An explanation of Mondrian's oeuvre by Michael Sciam

 Oil on Canvas, cm.
 50,5 x 50,5

 The horizontal line is slightly thicker than the vertical.
 The two segments are visibly thicker than the two lines and have greater weight, especially the vertical one, which also serves as a counterweight in the lower right section to the visual weight of the yellow square in the upper left section.
-The segments act as intermediaries between the dynamic and virtually infinite space of the straight lines and the more stable and finite space of the squares.
+The segments act as intermediaries between the dynamic and virtually infinite lines and the relatively stable and contained space of the squares which, however, tend to expand beyond the perimeter of the canvas as well.

 Neoplastic space evolves